Why Do I Feel Tightness in My Chest Now That I’ve Quit Smoking?

 I quit smoking, so why does my chest hurt?

-After you quit smoking, vaping, dipping or chewing, your body goes through many changes.
-Some start immediately, as your body goes through its healing process from the damage caused by tobacco use.
+After you quit smoking, your body goes through many changes.
+Some start immediately, as your body goes through its healing process from the damage caused by cigarette use.
 Your body truly is incredible.
 Within just 20 minutes of quitting your heart rate returns to normal!

 How long does chest pain last after quitting smoking?